Ria424/developers-animatesdk-docs/Document_object/Document29.md

 #### Parameters

-**oldIndex** An integer that represents the current zero-based index position of the filter you want to reposition in the Filters list.
+**oldIndex** `integer`; An integer that represents the current zero-based index position of the filter you want to reposition in the Filters list.

-**newIndex** An integer that represents the new index position of the filter in the list.
+**newIndex** `integer`; An integer that represents the new index position of the filter in the list.

 #### Returns